-Forest canopy density is one of the indicators to monitor forest condition.
-Forest canopy density indicates percentage of vegetation cover (Rikimaru et al., 2002).
-Four indexes related to vegetation indices was used to determine forest canopy density.
-Canopy density, or canopy cover, is the ratio of vegetation to ground as seen from the air that is covered by the crown of trees (expressed in percentage of the total area).
-While canopy height measures how far above the ground the top of the canopy is.
+Four indexes related to vegetation indices was used to determine forest canopy density (FCD) which are Advanced Vegetation Index (AVI), shadow index (SI), Bare soil index (BI) and Termal Index (TI).
+Canopy density is the ratio of vegetation to ground as seen from the air that is covered by the crown of trees (expressed in percentage of the total area).
 Calculation of forest canopy density was described using the following formulas: